Efficient quantum processing of ideals in finite rings: Finding a generating set of invariant factors

-In the above procedure, the time needed to obtain each additive generator is $\mathrm{poly}(\log|R|)$.
+In the above procedure, the number of trials needed to obtain each additive generator is at most $|\tilde{R}| \cdot |\tilde{B}_k|$ since in the worst case we have to test $r b$ for all pairs $r\in\tilde{R}$ and $b\in\tilde{B}_k$.
 Furthermore, every time we add another generator, we increase the size of the generated group by at least a factor of two.
 Thus, we need to perform the above iteration at most $\log_2|I|$ times.
+The resulting overall cost is $\mathrm{poly}(\log |R|)$.

 We can also in polynomial time obtain expressions for the elements of this set in terms of the original generators for $I$ by recursively composing the expressions we obtained at each step for $i$ in terms of the preceding generators $B_k$.